jsaintro/publicnotes/ALARM.md.md

         git@github.com:jsaintrocc/ST_Anything.git

-2. Copy the Sketces and Libraries folders from the project in the Arduino directory
+2. Copy the Sketches and Libraries folders from the project in the Arduino directory

-4. Open the Arduino App and load the ST_Anything Sketch Arduino/Sketches/ST_Anything_Doors_Windows/ST_Anything_Doors_Windows.ino
+3. Open the Arduino App and load the ST_Anything Sketch Arduino/Sketches/ST_Anything_Doors_Windows/ST_Anything_Doors_Windows.ino
-5. complile the sketch
+4. complile the sketch
    (The check icon)
-6. Upload the compiled sketch to the arduino
+5. Upload the compiled sketch to the arduino

 # Pairing smartthings shield with hub
 1. Power on the arduion with sheild attached